 Note: Nutrition values are my best estimates.
 If you rely on them for your diet, use your preferred nutrition calculator.

-Check out other Instant Pot Curries you might enjoy:
+Check out other Instant Pot Indian Curry Recipes you might enjoy: